 At the end of the day, it has to taste good to me.
 Otherwise, what’s the point?

-That, my friends, is my argument for why you should make homemade yellow cake.
+That, my friends, is my argument for why you should make this homemade yellow cake recipe.
 I’m not going to preach about chemical ingredients, because I love Cool Ranch Doritos.

 Cakes made from scratch taste better.
 Do a side-by-side taste test comparison.
-I double dog dare you.
+I dare you.

 - Before placing the cake in the oven, make sure the tops are level.
 This will help ensure that they bake evenly.
-If one side rises slightly more than the other, that’s ok!
-It happens to the best of us.
-Use a sharp knife (I recommend a serrated bread knife) to carefully even out the top.
+If one side rises slightly more than the other, use a serrated bread knife to carefully even out the top.

-- If you want beautiful results, I think certain tools like offset spatulas and parchment rounds are very helpful.
-They’re not essential, but little things can make a difference.
+- While not essential, I think certain tools like offset spatulas and parchment rounds are very helpful.
 If you’d like to know more about my cake equipment recommendations, as well as general tips and tricks, check out my article: How to Make a Perfect Layer Cake.

-- Avoid ingredient and equipment substitutions whenever possible.
+- Avoid ingredient and equipment substitutions whenever possible, at least the first time you prepare a recipe.
 Different size eggs will change the structure of the batter.
 So will sugar with a different consistency (superfine sugar, raw sugar, etc).
 If you use non-dairy, skim or whole milk instead of half-and-half, the cake will be more dense and dry.

 - Increasing the size of the cake pan will increase the bake time and potentially impact the structure of the cake.
 For example, a 9-inch cake pan is actually 25% bigger than an 8-inch cake pan, so to get the exact same cake, you need to increase the ingredients by 25%.
 Learn more about this here.

 - Make sure your baking powder is still active.
 Baking soda and powder expire over time, which will prevent cakes from rising.